Learnathon-By-Geeky-Solutions/team-synergy/resources/DevLog.md

 **Dates: March 14, 2025 – March 20, 2025**

 We officially began the development phase of our project, implementing the login/signup pages and dashboard according to our UI prototype.
 We adhered to MVVM architecture principles to maintain a clean and scalable codebase.

+---

+## Week 13: Database Design and Feature Planning Revisions
+**Dates: March 21, 2025 – March 27, 2025**

+This week was dedicated to designing the entire database structure for our application.
+We also explored phone OTP services for user authentication and revised some of our planned features.

+---

+## Week 14: Eid ul Fitr Break
+**Dates: March 28, 2025 – April 3, 2025**

+Development was paused for the Eid ul Fitr holidays.
+Team members took this time to rest and prepare for the upcoming intensive development phases.

+---

+## Week 15: Frontend Implementation of Key Features
+**Dates: April 4, 2025 – April 10, 2025**

+We resumed work by implementing the frontend components for our most important features.
+This included creating UI components, ensuring responsive design, and establishing the visual flow according to our previously created prototypes.

+---

+## Week 16: Resolving SonarCloud Analysis and Code Quality Issues
+**Dates: April 11, 2025 – April 17, 2025**

+This week focused on addressing code quality concerns.
+We explored SonarCloud analysis failures and worked on fixing identified issues.
+We also explored why sonarcloud is not fetching data properly and fixed it.

+---

+## Week 17: Backend Implementation and Database Integration
+**Dates: April 18, 2025 – April 24, 2025**

+During this period, we focused on implementing all critical features with proper backend functionality and database integration.
+We connected our frontend components to the backend services and ensured data persistence and retrieval was working correctly.

+---

+## Week 18: Final Product Preparation and Presentation Development
+**Dates: April 25, 2025 – April 30, 2025**

+In the final week of our project timeline, we polished the application for the Learnathon project submission.
+We fixed remaining bugs, optimized performance, and prepared comprehensive presentations to showcase our work, process, and the final product.